The brand-new 18th edition of Kurzban's Immigration Law Sourcebook is now shipping.Order Now

 How long does it take for books to go up on AILALink after they are published?

-Books usually go up on AILALink a few months after they are published.
+To allow time for the coding process and for contractual reasons, books usually go up on AILALink a few months after they are published.

 Are there any AILA books that aren't available on AILALink?